Client-side mutual TLS authentication

-IdCloud requires Mutual TLS authentication when sending requests to the Production environment.
-Although this is optional for the Integration environment, Thales highly recommends implementing it there as well, in preparation for Production deployment.
+Risk Management requires Mutual TLS authentication when sending requests to the production environment.
+Although this is optional for the integration environment, Thales highly recommends implementing it there as well, in preparation for production deployment.

 CSR generation process

-- The Thales Customer Onboarding Team (COT) will ask you to provide a certificate signing request (CSR).
-The process to generate a CSR is written in detail in the Onboarding Input Form that is provided to you.
+The Thales Customer Onboarding Team (COT) asks you to provide a certificate signing request (CSR).
+The process to generate a CSR is written in detail in the Onboarding Input Form from COT.

-- A passphrase will also be required during the CSR generation process.
+A passphrase is also required during the CSR generation process.
 You NEED TO TAKE NOTE of this passphrase.

-- COT will submit the CSR which in turn will generate the client certificate files.
+COT submits the CSR, which then generates the client certificate files.

 Output